-Students will convene at UC Santa Barbara for a Welcome Event that will kick off a rigorous six week in-person experience (for more information about residential and commuter options, check out Cost of Attendance).
+Students will convene at UC Santa Barbara for the Welcome Event that will kick off a rigorous six-week in-person experience.
+Research will begin the next day after students are matched to a project of their choice.

 Research Project Selection